-5.1 External/Internal Assessment: Construction and the regulation thereof can be directly impacted by various external factors such as the economy and the environment.
+- 5.1 External/Internal Assessment: Construction and the regulation thereof can be directly impacted by various external factors such as the economy and the environment.
 A strong economy has the general effect of raising incomes and encouraging individuals and property owners to expand, move or build.
 As a result, there are more projects to regulate.
 A weak economy can have the reverse effect.
 However, experience has proven that in a downward economy, there may be more instances of unscrupulous contractors attempting to circumvent the licensing laws.
 Natural disasters such as hurricanes, tornados, floods, hail storms, etc., can also influence construction rates in the same way.
 The severity of destruction directly affects the amount of building or rebuilding following a disaster.
 Pandemics can now be added to the list of external factors affecting construction.
 While many construction jobsites continued to operate amid new safety guidelines and social distancing requirements, COVID-19 presented new challenges for the construction and regulatory industry.
 MSBOC remains prepared to cope with these variables.
-The agency continues to coordinate with state and local agencies and industry officials to ensure compliance with rules and regulations and protect the public from unscrupulous contractors.

-5.2 Internal Management Systems: MSBOC closely monitors a range of issues affecting the construction industry through participation in the National Association of State Contractor Licensing Authorities and other industry associations.
+The agency continues to coordinate with state and local agencies and industry officials to ensure compliance with rules and regulations and protect the public from unscrupulous contractors. - 5.2 Internal Management Systems: MSBOC closely monitors a range of issues affecting the construction industry through participation in the National Association of State Contractor Licensing Authorities and other industry associations.
 The policies and procedures of MSBOC are aligned with all relevant state laws, regulations and policies.
 Additional policies are implemented as required to provide added control measures.
 The agency has several automated systems for processing payroll, purchase requests, travel authorizations and other business functions.
 The agency uses MAGIC and SPAHRS for all financial and payroll transactions.
 MSBOC continually reviews processes, procedures, policies and systems to determine relevance and value as well as compliance with audit controls.
+The recruitment and retention of professional staff is an important factor in ensuring MSBOC's success.
 MSBOC has experienced, knowledgeable employees who deliver excellent service to licensees and consumers.
+The majority of MSBOC's staff have five or more years of experience.
 The agency uses the State Personnel Board's Performance Development Systems to evaluate employee performance.